BBC Ouch wants your stories for the Edinburgh Fringe Festival!

-Your disability tales are wanted for the Edinburgh Festival Fringe!
+Your disability tales are wanted for the Edinburgh Festival Fringe 2019!

-We know you all have unusual, complicated and humorous stories just waiting to be told ... and we're here to help you tell them.
+We know you all have unusual, complex and humorous stories just waiting to be told ... and we're here to help you tell them.

-So, if you have a story, a desire to write it and perform it on stage, then keep reading.
+BBC Ouch will be hosting its fourth storytelling event this August and we're back at the world-famous Edinburgh Festival Fringe.
+If you have a story, a desire to write and perform it on stage, then keep reading.

-Whatever the tale, we're interested and your stories are going to be far better than our examples.
-All we ask is that the story is true, you are disabled or have a mental health difficulty, and that your story incorporates this.
+Whatever the tale, we're interested and your stories are going to be far better than our made-up examples.
+All we ask is that the story is true, you are disabled or have a mental health difficulty and that this is at its heart.

-If chosen, you'll get to work with a top comedy script producer and perform it in front of an audience at the Edinburgh Fringe Festival this August.
+If chosen, you'll get to work with a top comedy script producer and perform it at the Edinburgh Fringe Festival.

 Want to give it a go?

-Write up your story and send it to us by 09:00 on Monday 18 June 2018, along with some information about yourself - you need to be at least 18-years-old to take part.
+Get writing and send it to us by 10:00 BST on Thursday 27 June 2019, along with some information about yourself - you need to be at least 18 years old to take part.

-If you just want to do a summary for now, that's fine, but the people who got through last time mostly submitted long stories in their first email.
+If you just want to do a summary for now, that's fine, but the people who got through last time mostly submitted full stories in their first reply.

-If you have a great story, but need some "access" to tell it, we'll work with you to improve and communicate it.
+If you have a great story, but need some "access" to tell it, tell us as soon as you can and we'll work with you to make that happen.

 As well as performing it to a friendly crowd, we'll also be filming it for the BBC.

-This is the third time we've put on a storytelling event, so have a look at some of the acts from those shows - many of those taking part had never performed on stage before.
+This is the fourth time we've put on a storytelling event, so have a look at some of the acts from previous shows - many of those taking part had never performed on stage before.

 - The nun who prayed and made me walk